blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 1. Shielded twisted pair cabling protects it from EMI
 2. Drain Wire
 3. Solid: conducts signals better, prone to break
-4. Stranded: more flexiable, use for patch cables
+4. Stranded: more flexible, use for patch cables
 5. Cable categories
 	- tighter twists and added shielding contribute to higher supported bandwidths
 	- Cat 5: supports 100 MB